KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 Dev-users can create a ghosting effect by setting the `clearAlpha` attribute - values above `0.95` usually generate a noticable effect - though the strength of the effect can vary between browsers and device screens.

 Note that the effect will not work in situations where the `base` Cell also has a background color.

+#### Canvas performance
+In rare and specific circumstances, canvas performance may badly degrade in one particular browser compared to other browsers - see test demo [Canvas-009](../../demo/canvas-009.html) for a (fixed) example of this.

+The issue (in Chrome) emerges from the interplay between small assets, entity shadows and the 2d canvas context engine's `willReadFrequently` setting.
+By default SC extracts all engines from `<canvas>` elements with `willReadFrequently: true`.
+This functionality for a given `<canvas>` element can be disabled by including the `data-will-read-frequently="false"` attribute in the element's markup.
+Dev-users are advised to test this solution across all browsers before committing the fix to production!

 ### `<canvas>` DOM elements and the wider page environment
 Repo-devs have a responsibility to make sure that SC-managed `<canvas>` elements, as far as possible, behave "nicely" with the rest of the web page: